 Randy Moss' Ex-Girlfriend

-Randy Moss was together with his high school sweetheart, Libby Offutt, for a long time though the couple were reportedly never married, despite people often referring to her as Moss’ ex-wife.
+Randy Moss was together with his high school sweetheart and former Hooters waitress, Libby Offutt, for a long time though the couple were reportedly never married, despite people often referring to her as Moss' ex-wife.
 The pair had their first child, Sydney, while still in high school.

-The relationship between Moss and Offutt was often tumultuous, and the couple got into a heated argument in 1996, which saw them both arrested for battery.
+The relationship between Moss and Offutt was often tumultuous, and the couple got into a heated argument in 1996, which saw them both arrested for battery, according to ESPN.
 Their relationship reportedly ended shortly after the altercation.

 In 2016, Moss criticized Libby on social media, blasting her for abusing drugs and not properly caring for their children.
 Moss wildly claimed that Offutt had spent $4 million on drugs, though Offutt denied the accusation.

-Moss and Offutt have five children together, Sydney Moss, Thaddeus Moss, Montigo Moss, Senali Moss and Sylee Moss.
-Thaddeus Moss was a standout tight end at LSU and is currently a member of the Washington Football Team.
+Moss and Offutt have five children together, per TMZ: Sydney Moss, Thaddeus Moss, Montigo Moss, Senali Moss and Sylee Moss.
+Thaddeus Moss, who attended St. Albans High School in West Virginia and graduated from Mallard Creek High School in Charlotte, North Carolina, was a standout tight end at LSU and is currently a member of the Cincinnati Bengals alongside former LSU stars Joe Burrow and Ja'Marr Chase.

 Randy Moss' Wife Lydia Moss